vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/customer_addresses.rst

 ==============================

 Companies often have multiple locations, and it is common that a customer invoice should be sent to one address and the delivery should be sent to another.
-Odoo's **Customer Addresses** feature is designed to handle this scenario by making it easy to specify which address to use for each case.
+Leansoft's **Customer Addresses** feature is designed to handle this scenario by making it easy to specify which address to use for each case.

 .. seealso::